traefik/traefik/docs/content/traefik-hub/index.md

 !!! information "Configuration Discovery"

-    The Traefik Hub Agent discovers the Docker containers and Kubernetes services by listening directly to the Docker and Kubernetes APIs (according to the installation options).
+    According to installation options, the Traefik Hub Agent listens to the Docker or Kubernetes API to discover containers/services.

-    It doesn't support the routers discovered by Traefik Proxy using another provider, such as the File provider.
+    It doesn't support the routers discovered by Traefik Proxy using other providers, e.g., using the File provider.

 !!! example "Minimal Static Configuration to Activate Traefik Hub for Docker"